VeriTas-arch/mechanical-neural-network/readme.md

 #### Main Class

 + The `HexaLattice.py` works as the main part.
-In this file the simulation function `pymunk_run()` is executed, which means the genetic algorithm is introduced.
+In this file the simulation function `pymunk_run()` is executed, where the genetic algorithm is introduced.

 #### Genetic Algorithm